roccogalluzzo/rethinkdb-cli/README.md

 # Rethinkdb Command Line Interface

-WIP: A cli for rethinkdb written in ruby.
-Stay tuned.
+A cli for rethinkdb written in ruby.

 At moment there a very simply version, to try:

-1. Install the gem
+1. Install the gem `gem install rethinkdb-cli`
 2. Run `rethinkdb-cli`
-3. Use `$c` variable to send requests to Rethinkdb server
+3. Use `r` to access rethinkdb database

 ## Contributing